peaclab/PACT/README.md

     2. Power (W) is the power consumption for the unit.
 5. Model parameter files (i.e., [./Example/modelParams_files/](./Example/modelParams_files/)):
     1. [PATH] defines the path to the library, ptrace, flp.
-    2. [Simulation] defines the simulation type.
+    2. [Simulation] defines the simulation type (e.g, steady-state or transient).
     3. [Solver] selects the solver (SuperLU, SPICE_steady, SPICE_transient).
     4. [Grid] is the number of grid cells used in the simulation.
     5. Users can also define the heat sink characteristics, cooling properties, and other cooling options.